ajoyg/nosql-challenge/README.md

 3. The script also updates fields like Business TYpe ID and covverts other fields to decimals and integers for further analysis.

 ### Part 3: Exploratory Analysis
-The Jupyter notebook No_SQLanalysis.ipynb analyzes the following -
+The Jupyter notebook No_SQLanalysis.ipynb analyzes the following<br>
 4. Establishments have a hygiene score equal to 20.
 5. Establishments in London have a RatingValue greater than or equal to 4
 6. Top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"